merenlab/merenlab.org/tutorials/infant-gut/index.md

                        --contigs-mode
 ```

 From here, there are two things we can do very quickly.
-First, we can create a summary of our new collection, or we can take a quick look at the completion / redundancy estimates of {% include ARTIFACT name="bin" text="bins" %} described by this collection from the command line:
+First, we can create a summary of our new {% include ARTIFACT name="collection" text="collection" %}, or we can take a quick look at the completion / redundancy estimates of {% include ARTIFACT name="bin" text="bins" %} described by this {% include ARTIFACT name="collection" text="collection" %} from the command line:

 ``` bash
 anvi-estimate-genome-completeness -p PROFILE.db \